BUSINESS RESEARCH

 How to build trust and empathy in your coaching relationship?

-Successful coaching involves working with – not against – an individual’s resistance.
+Successful coaching involves working with (not against) an individual’s resistance.
 INSEAD Professor Kets de Vries shares his many years of experience coaching senior executives.
 To build a good relationship the advice is:

 • Establish a working alliance with the coachee.
 In the early conversations it is wise to remember that the relationship unfolds in a specific context, not in a vacuum.
 Allow room for both parties’ characteristics and peculiarities and expect some amount of fumbling.
 Use the time to listen and learn about the coachee’ verbal and non-verbal cues.